skylineos/clsp-videojs-plugin/README.md

 </html>
 ```

+See the demo files for more advanced usage.

 ### Webpack and ES6

 When using with Webpack, you will need to register the global `videojs` in your `webpack.config.js` file: